How to Become a Surrogate Mother? Eight Things You Must Know!

 Women thinking of becoming surrogates often have a host of questions about the surrogacy process and how it will all work out.
 It is crucial to get educated so that you can make an informed decision about this life-changing journey.
 In order to help you and explain more about how to become a surrogate, here is a surrogacy guide, including medical requirements, that answers the most commonly asked questions.

-1. What Are the Specific Surrogate Mother Requirements?
+1. What Are the Specific Requirements to Undertake Surrogate Mother Process?

 A potential surrogate mother will be screened in order to ensure that she is healthy enough to undergo this surrogacy journey.
 This is done to protect her and the future child she will carry.
 There is a range of surrogate mother requirements, including

-Yes, it is possible to be a surrogate for a friend.
+Yes, it is possible to be a surrogate for a friend or to undertake surrogate mother process for a friend.
 However, here at Joy of Life, we still follow the strict protocol surrounding surrogates and their intended parents regardless of relation.
 With this said, we also offer surrogate mothers the opportunity to be gestational carriers, which means that they will not have any genetic link to the child that’s born.
-When this is done, the intended parents’ own eggs and/or sperm are used and then an embryo will be implanted into the surrogate’s womb.
+When this is done, the intended parents’ own eggs and/or sperm are used and then an embryo will be implanted into the surrogate’s womb during surrogate mother process.

 It is also possible to be a traditional surrogate whereby you, as the surrogate, will have a genetic link to the child.
 If you are friends with the intended parents, they might not mind the genetic link.
 This is something to be discussed, of course, by both parties.
-This can happen if the surrogate is a close relation to one of the intended parents, such as a sister.
+This can happen in surrogacy process if the surrogate is a close relation to one of the intended parents, such as a sister.
+Undertake your surrogate mother process with experts’ advice from Joy of Life team.

 Can I Become a Surrogate Without a Previous Pregnancy?

-The simple answer is no. Among the surrogacy requirements, one has to have had at least one previous successful pregnancy before one can be considered to be a surrogate.
+The simple answer is no. Among the surrogate mother process requirements, one has to have had at least one previous successful pregnancy before one can be considered to be a surrogate.
 This is a guideline that’s laid down by the American Society for Reproductive Medicine and one that Joy of Life follows faithfully to increase the chances of a successful outcome.

 - Can You Be a Surrogate If Your Tubes Are Tied?

-- If I Have HPV, Does this Disqualify Me From being a Surrogate?
+If I Have HPV, Does this Disqualify Me From Become a Surrogate?

 No, having HPV does not disqualify you from being a surrogate; however, the conditions of birth might be influenced by this diagnosis.
 The surrogate’s medical records with colposcopy results are required in order to chart out a proper birth plan and match with parents who don’t mind.
 HPV will not harm the child and neither will it hamper the baby’s development.
 If the surrogate develops genital warts prior to birth, a C-section will be necessary.